Fairfield-University-BA505/final-project-fa2019-team-baseball/.ipynb_checkpoints/README-checkpoint.md

   * [pmarcelino/comprehensive-data-exploration-with-python](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python)
   * [This](https://github.com/fairfield-university-ba505-fall2018/final-project-filip-s-angels) is an example of last year's student project in this course.
 You should use that as the reference for an excellent project. __NOTE__ that two of the three students in this group got hired because of this project.

       While some are more "finished" than others, you'll find that each tells a story with data.
 Try to learn to do that.

-3. **Find a suitable data source.** It must meet the requirements above.
-Collecting your own data (from an API, crawling/scraping, etc.) is encouraged though not required.
-If you are using a dataset discovered through Kaggle, then be sure to cite it and state how the analysis you are doing is different.
-Whatever you do, don't just replicate someone else's analysis.
-That will result in an immediate F for the course and (very likely) expulsion from the program.
-4. **Develop a few research questions that you'd like to answer based on the data.** The questions should be stated in the preamble to your notebook.
-The analysis should also demonstrate your abilities.
-Read the requirements again to makes sure your analysis will comply.
+3. **Find a suitable data source.** We found and collected the data used in this project at baseballsavant.com.
+They provide in depth statistics for all plays that occur in MLB games.
+We filtered the data by pitches thrown at Minute-Made Park in 2017 and then downloaded it into a csv to be uploaded into JupyterLab.
+    Additionally, we did some outside research to help us improve on our visual analysis
+4. **Develop a few research questions that you'd like to answer based on the data.** After carefully collecting and cleaning the data, we developed research questions that could help us attempt to prove our main point: that the Houston Astros gained a significant advantage over opponents by stealing signs throughout the 2017 season.
+We based our research questions off of key attributes such as pitch_name, launch_speed, and launch_angle to see how Astros’ players fared against some of the other top players in the league.
 5. **Do some analysis**.
-This is likely to be a learn-as-you-go process.
-Suggestion: each team member should keep a scratch notebook file for trying things out.
-Then transfer your work to the finished notebook just before completion.
-However, delete your scratch notebooks just before your final commit and push to GitHub.
+We were able to answer 3 of our research questions through the use of visualizations in Pandas.
+We visualized some of the key attributes and how they differed between Astros players and the rest of the league.
+We looked for any outstanding differences between these visualizations and were able to find that there was some clear statistical evidence that they had an edge over their opponents, but our findings are not sufficient enough to definitively prove that they had an advantage over their opponents because of sign stealing.

+    To make improvements on our analysis going forward, we can collect more data from previous and future years, and compare all ballparks in the MLB rather than just Minute-Made Park.
+We did find some of the answers to our questions but collected more data will allow us to further justify our current answers and look for stronger proof of the Astros’ advantage they gained because of sign stealing.
 6. **Try something more advanced.** Once you have a basic framework for your analysis, extend it with something more advanced.
 Perhaps you could try an advanced plot or maybe another data source or maybe replicated sampling to demonstrate reproducibility/lack of bias.
 7. **Write and commit a `Readme.md` file inside your repository outlining your project.** This file is what GitHub will display by default for your repository, so make a good impression.
 It's standard Markdown, just like we use in Jupyter.
 Instead of using slides, you will start and end your final presentation with the `Readme.md`, so use it to link to all your files and provide (meta) information about your project: motivations, data sources, challenges, lessons learned, etc. Suggestion: write this stuff early and update it as you go along.
 8. **Clean up your final notebook and GitHub repo.** The final notebook is your presentation (i.e., there will be no slides) so make sure it is readable on a TV monitor from across the room.
 It is also your report, so make sure every objective, decision, interpretation, and conclusion you make is throughly explained and professional-looking.
 (Yes, styling and organization matters.
 We're professionals, right?)
 Make sure you don't have any unfinished or extraneous artifacts left over from your explorations.
 (Again, we're professionals, not undergrads.)

-## Timeline/Workplan
-* **Oct., 29:** Review assignment, form teams, and begin planning out the work.
-Do not create any shared GitHub repositories yet.
-* **Nov, 5:** Follow instructions in class to set up your teams and shared repositories in GitHub classroom.
-Also prepare a short (5-minute verbal) __proposal__ for your project that covers i) data source; ii) research questions; iii) anticipated challenges; and iv) what results you expect to present on the final day of class.
-* **Nov., 19 and 26:** Use the class time to meet with your team and ask questions when needed.
-(Note: You are expected to show up for class.
-We have other classwork to do yet.)
-* **Dec., 3:** Preview of your results.
-This is like a dress rehearsal to address any remaining problems before your final presentations.
-* **Dec., 10:** Present your finished work.
-Walk us through your project, including your source/motivations, finished notebook, modules/testing, and lessons learned.
-There will be no slides for this.
-Just use your work.
-See the instructions for the `Readme.md` file above.